GuccioGucci/yoke/README.md

 (deployment) ecs-deploy: 3.10.3
 ```

-This will extract the distribution archive and run a self-check `--version` execution.
-Resources are extracted under `yoke` subfolder:
+Please note that extra `--` before `--version`: that's required to instruct the self-extracting archive to pass arguments to `yoke` itself.
+Resources are extracted under `yoke` subfolder, and once extracted, `yoke` can be executed from subfolder.

 ```
 .